AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 #### Standard

 Regular DNS servers which provide protection from phishing and spyware.
-It include blocklist, DNSSEC validation, and other security features.
+They include blocklists, DNSSEC validation, and other security features.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|